 It’s possible that hormonal changes might make you wanna get busy more around the time that you’re most fertile.
 (Makes sense, right?)
-But this is another sign that you can’t necessarily count on.
+But this is another sign that you can’t necessarily count on 10/10.

-Trying to get pregnant can start to feel stressful when you start racking up negative test results.
-While it’s totally normal to not conceive right away, it’s worth being aware of the potential signs of infertility.
+Trying to get pregnant can start to feel stressful when you’re seeing negative test results.
+While it’s totally normal not to conceive right away, it’s worth being aware of the potential signs of infertility.

-- You’re under 35 and haven’t been able to get pregnant after a year of frequent trying.
+- haven’t been able to get pregnant after a year of frequent trying, and you’re under 35

-- You’re over 35 and haven’t been able to get pregnant after 6 months of frequent trying.
+- haven’t been able to get pregnant after 6 months of frequent trying, and you’re over 35

-- You have a history of painful or irregular periods, endometriosis, or pelvic inflammatory disease.
+- have a history of painful or irregular periods, endometriosis, or pelvic inflammatory disease

-- You or your partner have other known fertility problems.
+- or your partner have other known fertility health concerns

 Even if you’re having trouble getting pregnant through sex, your doctor can walk you through other options for conceiving, including fertility drugs, artificial insemination, assisted reproductive technology like IVF, or third party options like donor eggs, donor sperm, or surrogacy.